Skip to content

 WantedBy=multi-user.target

-Create user and start service:
+Create the service user and start:

 bash

-# Create service user
+# Create a dedicated service user

-sudo useradd -r -s /bin/false meshmonitor
+sudo useradd -r -s /usr/sbin/nologin -d /var/lib/meshmonitor meshmonitor

 sudo chown -R meshmonitor:meshmonitor /var/lib/meshmonitor

-# Enable and start service
+# Enable and start the service

 sudo systemctl daemon-reload